chamlin/logalyzer/README.md

   - Junk events by regex.
   - Pretty fast.

-# use
+## use

+### logalyzer

+Requires only basic install.

-Run, options will be shown.
+Run, and options will be shown.

+### plots

+Requires gnuplot.

+After the logalyzer runs, move to that directory and run do\_plots.pl.
+If on a Mac, then just

+    open *.pdf

+and preview will open all the plots so you can flip through.

-# status
+## status

 useable

+will change but shouldn't break now